MinaProtocol/mina/src/lib/ppx_version/README.md

 For example, use this version-tagged JSON for precomputed and extensional blocks to know which version of the code produced them.

+Using %%versioned on a `Stable` module generates code that registers a shape, that is, an instance of `Bin_prot.Shape.t`, for each versioned type defined in that module.
+That supports the CLI command `mina internal dump-type-shapes`, which prints shapes for all versioned types.

 Syntax linter
 -------------